 What we see in Hebrews 10:26-29 is the end of a person who, by the very conduct of his life, reveals his pitiful assessment of that sacrifice.
 The author makes a three-fold indictment against this person.
-First, they repudiate the oath taken at baptism.
-Second, they contemptuously reject Christ.
-Third, they commit an insulting outrage against the merciful judgment of God.
+First, he repudiates the oath taken at baptism.
+Second, he contemptuously rejects Christ.
+Third, he commits an insulting outrage against the merciful judgment of God.

 The Lamb of God

 Remember, the focus at Passover is on the Lamb, not our sins.
-Certainly, we should be aware of our sins to provide the contrast to the sinless, spotless and unblemished Lamb, but we ought not wallow in them.
-To the contrary, we should rather glory in the unique One who makes our deliverance possible.
+Certainly, we should be aware of our sins to provide the contrast to the sinless, spotless, and unblemished Lamb, but we ought not wallow in them.
+On the contrary, we should rather glory in the unique One who makes our deliverance possible.